polkachu/cosmos-validators/README.md

 Needless to say, you need to update the dummy values in the inventory file.
 For each node, you need to update the server IP, validator_name and log_name (log_name is optional if you do not install Promtail).
 While you are free to keep the default, you might also want to update:

 1. ansible_user: The sample file assumes `ubuntu`, but feel free to use other user name.
 This user need sudo privilege.
-2. ansible_port: The sample file assumes `22`.
+1. ansible_port: The sample file assumes `22`.
 But if you are like me, you will have a different ssh port other than `22` to avoid port sniffing.
-3. ansible_ssh_private_key_file: The sample file assumes `~/.ssh/id_rsa`, but you might have a different key location.
+1. ansible_ssh_private_key_file: The sample file assumes `~/.ssh/id_rsa`, but you might have a different key location.
+1. user_dir: The user's home directory.
+In the sample inventory file this is a computed variable based on the ansible_user.
+It assumes that it is not a root user and its home directory is `/home/{{ansible_user}}`
-4. path: This is to make sure that the ansible_user can access the `go` executable.
+1. path: This is to make sure that the ansible_user can access the `go` executable.
 If your ansible_user is not `ubuntu`, you need to update it.
-5. node_exporter: Default is `true`.
+1. node_exporter: Default is `true`.
 Change it to `false` if you do not want to install node_exporter
-6. promtail: Default is `true`.
+1. promtail: Default is `true`.
 Change it to `false` if you do not want to install promtail
-7. log_monitor: Enter your monitor server IP.
+1. log_monitor: Enter your monitor server IP.
 It is most likely a private IP address if you use a firewall around your private virtual cloud (VPC).
 You do not need this if you do not install promtail

 It is beyond the scope of this guide to help you create a sudo user, alternate ssh port, create a private key, install Ansible on your machine, etc. You can do a quick online search and find the answers.
 In my experience, Digital Ocean have some quality guides on these topics.
 Stack Overflow can help you trouble-shoot if you are stuck.